 Creating an open line of communication will boost employee engagement.
 The best part is that office hours are a free and easy way to encourage employee engagement.

-Obviously, this is not an exhaustive list.
+Obviously, this is not an exhaustive list of employee engagement ideas.
 There are dozens of creative ways you can engage workers.
 What will work for you will depend on what makes your workforce unique.
 Factors that influence the success of an engagement strategy include:

 If you’re in doubt about how you can implement these employee engagement ideas, don’t fret.
 Get in touch with our employee engagement experts for a free consultation on how you can get more engagement out of your employee newsletter.